Audi A6: Initial release

 The fourth generation C7 series Audi A6 (internally designated Typ 4G) was leaked online in December 2010 and launched in early 2011 for the European market and in other markets soon after.
 It is heavily influenced by the Audi A8 (D4), pulling elements from its exterior details.
 The A6 shares its interior, platform, and powertrain (Modular Longitudinal Platform) with the Audi A7 four door sedan, which had been released shortly before also in 2011.
-Compared to the A8 and A7, the A6 has the most aggressive front fascia and LED headlights (optional full LED headlamps).
 Design work began in 2006, with Jurgen Loffler's exterior design being chosen in 2008.

 The new A6 increased its wheelbase by nearly 3 in and its width by 2.7 in.
 The redesign also decreased the car's drag coefficient to 0.25.

 European engine choices for the C7 include two petrol engines – a 2.8-litre FSI V6 with 204 hp and a 300 hp, 3.0-litre supercharged FSI engine – and two diesel engines – a 2.0-litre inline four-cylinder and a 3.0-litre turbocharged diesel engine in three states of tune.
 The European A6 3.0 TFSI will have an optional seven-speed dual-clutch transmission and an air suspension option, two features that will not be available on the United States model.

 For North America, the Audi A6 3.0 TFSI quattro came with a 3.0-litre supercharged V6 putting out 310 PS and 325 lbft, the same engine carried over from the previous-generation A6 3.0 TFSI, but in a higher state of tune and mated to an eight-speed automatic transmission.
 There is also an Audi A6 2.0 TFSI quattro powered by a 2.0-litre turbocharged inline-four, the same engine in the Audi A4 and Q5, mated to an eight-speed automatic transmission.
 For the United States but not the Canadian market, there will be an entry-level Audi A6 2.0 TFSI FrontTrak (front-wheel drive) with a 2.0-litre turbocharged inline-four, the same engine in the Audi A4 and Q5, but mated to the Multitronic CVT (continuous variable transmission).

 The 2012 model year A6 features all the driver assistance systems from the A8, plus it adds automotive head-up display, active lane assist.
 Full LED headlamps with Automatic high beam switching or Audi adaptive light (Xenon) with variable headlight range control.